Moonshooters/slate/source/includes/_lists.md

 Parameter | Description
 --------- | -----------
-key | Your key is required for any request and is found on your [Toofr account page](https://www.toofr.com/account)
+key | Your key is required for any request and is found on your [Toofr account page](https://www.toofr.com/account) marketplace | (optional) Set to `true` if you want to list only the lists for sale in the Toofr marketplace page | (optional) Set to any integer to paginate through results

 ## Get A Specific List